 - CR39 – Also known as standard plastic, this lens material is perfect for basic prescriptions, provides great optical clarity, and is generally the most affordable lens material available.
 The major drawback of CR39 is the material doesn’t quite impact-resistant as other materials and is vulnerable to chips and cracks, therefore, it is not suitable for any semi-rimless or fully rimless frames.

-- Polycarbonate – This lens is great for those with active lifestyles, young children and as safety lenses.
+- Polycarbonate – This lens is great for those with active lifestyles, young children, and safety lenses.
 Polycarbonate is about 25% thinner compared to CR39 but is much more impact resistant which makes it suitable as lenses for safety glasses.

 - Trivex – Similar to polycarbonate, trivex lenses are great for those with active lifestyles, young children, and those who need safety glasses.
 Trivex is similar in impact-resistant to polycarbonate but provides slightly better optical clarity.

 - 1.67 High-Index – High-Index lenses are generally recommended for those with stronger prescriptions to help provide you with a thin and lightweight lens.
 1.67 High-Index lenses are up to 40% thinner and lighter compared to CR39.

 - 1.74 High-Index – These are generally for anyone with a really strong prescription and would like their lenses to be as thin as possible.
 1.74 High-index lenses can be up to 50% thinner compared to CR39.